-In 1995, President Bill Clinton announced a new program called Stockpile Stewardship—an ambitious effort to improve the science and technology for assessing an aging nuclear weapons stockpile without relying on nuclear testing.
-For stockpile stewardship to succeed, all aspects of weapons must be understood in sufficient detail so experts can evaluate weapon performance with confidence and make informed decisions about refurbishing, remanufacturing, or replacing weapons as the needs arise.
-See video on YouTube: Stockpile Stewardship.
+The Stockpile Stewardship Program is an ambitious effort to improve the science and technology for assessing an aging nuclear weapons stockpile without relying on nuclear testing.
+For this program to succeed, all aspects of weapons must be understood in sufficient detail so experts can evaluate weapon performance with confidence and make informed decisions about refurbishing, remanufacturing, or replacing weapons as needs arise.

 Each year, together with Los Alamos and Sandia national laboratories, we are required to provide an assessment of the stockpile’s safety, security, and reliability to the National Nuclear Security Administration (NNSA) and the President.
 (Read more in Science and Technology Review: Taking the Pulse of the Stockpile.)

 Today, stewardship requires constant innovation and diligence from LLNL scientists.
 (Read more in Science and Technology Review: Stockpile Stewardship at 20 Years.)